openpermissions/odrl-profile/README.md

 ====================

 In ODRL, there is no standard to discuss about sets of assets or license to set of assets.

-OpenLicensing introduce primitives to discuss about sets of assets.
+OpenLicensing is introducing primitives to discuss about sets of assets.

 Definition of "IdTypes"
 =======================